Destinations Italy Sardinia

 Costa Smeralda · 15 min drive from Porto Cervo

-The Aga Khan's namesake beach — pink granite boulders, water you can't believe is real, ten minutes from the parking lot down a dirt path.
-Bring a beach umbrella (no establishment), water, and €10 for parking.
+The Aga Khan's favourite beach — pink granite boulders, water you can't believe is real, ten minutes from the parking lot down a dirt path.
+Bring a beach umbrella (no establishment), water, and cash for the parking lot.
 Get there before noon or it's a circus.

 1:30